remiteeple/your-first-minute-on-a-server/README.md

 After the dust settles you should have a significantly more secure Linux server box.
 I hope this guide has helped you and please feel free to reach out to me if you encounter issues.

-# Q&A
+# Q&A :grey_question:

 > Why use this when there's "X"?

 You have freewill, I just provide the guide.
 If there is a better, more up to date, or more concise guide then feel free to link it for other users benefit.

 > Who are you?